aloytyno/Virtual-Sensor-Modeling-with-MATLAB-and-AI/README.md

 # NASA Aircraft Low Code

-Demo materials used in the Low Code Data Analysis seminar.
+Demo materials used in the Low Code Data Analysis seminar. **You do not need to use the MATLAB Project to show this demo.
+Simply cd into the Demos directory and run the live script.**

 ## Recording